-During packet encryption, the AES CCM will read the unencrypted packet located in RAM at the address specified in the INPTR pointer, encrypt the packet and append a four byte long Message Integrity Check (MIC) field to the packet.
+During packet encryption, the AES CCM peripheral performs the following:

+- Reads the unencrypted packet located in RAM address specified in the INPTR pointer - Encrypts the packet - Appends a four byte long Message Integrity Check (MIC) field to the packet

-Encryption is started by triggering the CRYPT task with the MODE on page 94 register set to ENCRYPTION.
-An ENDCRYPT event will be generated when packet encryption is completed
+Encryption is started by triggering the CRYPT task with register MODE on page 98 set to ENCRYPTION.
+An ENDCRYPT event is generated when packet encryption is completed.

-The AES CCM will also modify the length field of the packet to adjust for the appended MIC field, that is, add four bytes to the length, and store the resulting packet back into RAM at the address specified in the OUTPTR on page 95 pointer, see Encryption on page 86.
+The AES CCM peripheral will also modify the length field of the packet to adjust for the appended MIC field.
+It adds four bytes to the length and stores the resulting packet in RAM at the address specified in pointer OUTPTR on page 99, see Encryption on page 89.

-Empty packets (length field is set to 0) will not be encrypted but instead moved unmodified through the AES CCM.
+Empty packets (length field is set to 0) will not be encrypted but instead moved unmodified through the AES CCM peripheral.

-The CCM supports different widths of the LENGTH field in the data structure for encrypted packets.
-This is configured in the MODE on page 94 register.
+AES CCM supports different widths of the LENGTH field in the data structure for encrypted packets.
+This is configured in register MODE on page 98.

-Figure 27: Encryption
+Figure 29: Encryption